Colorado Business Hall of Fame

 Colorado Business Hall of Fame laureates are part of a league of outstanding individuals who have made legendary contributions to the free enterprise system.
 Through their actions and accomplishments, the 130 Colorado Business Hall of Fame Laureates provide inspiration for the next generation as they take the reins of leadership in the years to come.

-Laureates, selected for their enduring and innovative professional contributions to Colorado, inspirational and ethical acumen and philanthropic endeavors, will be inducted at the 26th annual Colorado Business Hall of Fame Dinner on Thursday, Jan.
+Laureates, selected for their enduring and innovative professional contributions to Colorado, inspirational and ethical acumen and philanthropic endeavors, were inducted at the 26th annual Colorado Business Hall of Fame Dinner on Thursday, Jan.
 29, 2015, at the Hyatt Regency Denver at Colorado Convention Center.
 The event is generously sponsored by UMB Bank.

 2015 Colorado Business Hall of Fame Laureates